Chart Color Schemes

 Employment

-Conversely, mining has limited presence in Northam, with only 5.4% of residents employed in this sector compared to the regional average of 11.7%.
-Many Northam residents commute elsewhere for work based on Census data.
-Between June 2024 and June 2025, employment levels increased by 2.3%, while the labour force decreased by 1.5%, leading to a significant fall in unemployment by 3.7 percentage points.
-In comparison, Rest of WA saw employment grow by 1.1%, labour force expand by 0.5%, and unemployment fall by 0.6 percentage points during the same period.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
-However, growth rates vary significantly between industry sectors.
-Applying these projections to Northam's employment mix suggests local growth of approximately 5.8% over five years and 12.4% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localised population projections.
+Between September 2024 and September 2025, Northam's labour force decreased by 4.2% alongside a 2.4% employment decline, leading to a 1.7 percentage point reduction in unemployment rate.
+In contrast, Rest of WA saw employment growth of 1.4%, labour force expansion of 1.2%, and a 0.2 percentage point fall in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Northam's current employment mix suggests local employment could increase by 5.8% over five years and 12.4% over ten years, though this is a simplified extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment